bycora/BIS15W2021_bcoradoperez/lab11/lab11_hw.md

 ![](lab11_hw_files/figure-html/unnamed-chunk-21-1.png)<!-- -->

+##Was having issues with pushing this file which is why it's a little late

 ## Push your final code to GitHub!
 Please be sure that you check the `keep md` file in the knit preferences.